Rapptz/discord.py/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In asynchronous programming a blocking call is essentially all the parts of the function that are not ``await``.
 Do not
 despair however, because not all forms of blocking are bad!
-Avoiding blocking calls is inevitable, but you must work to make
+Using blocking calls is inevitable, but you must work to make
 sure that you don't excessively block functions.
 Remember, if you block for too long then your bot will freeze since it has
 not stopped the function's execution at that point to do other things.